SaraGabriela/near-darshana/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-We are using APIs and some libraries
+We need to setup the environment and the pre-requisites

 ### Prerequisites